When and where do you meet?

 How often do you run trips to Germany?

 Every few years.
 The most recent was a trip to Munich in 2018.
 There were earlier trips to Dortmund, Minden, Dresden, Berlin, Weimar and Aachen.
+A trip to Mainz is being organised for May 2024.

 Do you have links with other clubs and societies?